DerekSelander/dsdump/docs/index.md

 You'll see a `#define  MH_PIE 0x200000`, which tells the loading framework (**dyld**) that it is capable to slide this program's base address around to a different value.

-*Even though a program's base address might change around when it's loaded into memory, the virtual addresses that are referenced in the image will never change on disk*.
+*Even though a program's base address might change around when it's loaded into memory, the virtual addresses that are referenced on disk will never change*.

 ---
 <a name="the_symbol_table"></a>
-## Symbol Table
+## II.
+Symbol Table
 ---

 The symbol table plays an immensily important role of declaring what symbols it implements as well as what symbols it relies upon for that image to correctly function.
 All code/variables that survive out of the scope of code are candidates to be put into the symbol table for an image.

-For example (no need to code this example out):
+For example (no need to code this particular example out):

 ```c
 int someGlobalNumber = 5;